angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

   .catch(err => console.error(err));
 ```

-Now, this is the legacy runtime that did the job.
+The runtime you see here is the "legacy runtime" that did the job.
 But it lacks some modern features like dependency sharing based on a range, shareScopes, in-browser caching etc etc. That's why from now on we recommend the orchestrator!

 ```javascript
 import { initFederation, NativeFederationResult } from '@softarc/native-federation-orchestrator';